 A series of lunchtime concerts, with free admission to the public, usually takes place on Tuesdays in term time.
 These feature predominantly the talented young musicians of the Royal College of Music.
 Regrettably, these concerts had to be suspended for Michaelmas term 2016 due to the major Development works currently in process at the Inn.
 We hope to be able to resume the series in Hilary term 2018.

 Details of all concerts may be obtained by contacting the Member Services Officer:

 A CD of Christmas Carols and Seasonal Favourites is available.
 You can order it here.

 A list of all events held in Chapel can be found in the Chapel Calendar.

-Details of Sunday services, including music, for Hilary term 2017 can be found in the Service Booklet (click here to download).
+Details of Sunday services, including music, for Easter and Trinity term 2017 will be available from mid-May.